Plumsail/helpdesk-docs/Online/User Guide/Canned responses.rst

 |CannedResponseInAction|

 Note that you can create a new canned response straight from the ticket.
+Just click on the **Add new** button on top of the **Canned responces** dropdown list.

-.. |NewResponse| image:: ../_static/img/online-user-guide-canned-responces-01.png
+.. |CannedResponces| image:: ../_static/img/online-user-guide-canned-responces-00.jpg
-   :alt: New canned response
+   :alt: Canned Responces
-.. |NewTemplate| image:: ../_static/img/new-template-for-response.jpg
+.. |NewTemplate| image:: ../_static/img/online-user-guide-canned-responces-01.jpg
    :alt: New canned response template
-.. |CannedResponseInAction| image:: ../_static/img/response-in-action.jpg
+.. |CannedResponseInAction| image:: ../_static/img/online-use-guide-canned-responces-03.gif
    :alt: Insert canned response to your answer